wp-plugins/archive/readme.txt

 3. In Archive, also possible to restore, WP 3*

 == Changelog ==
+= 1.0.2 (2015-04-06) =
+* Fix for activation and 3 characters of unexpected output
+* Small sanitation enhancements

 = 1.0.1 (2015-03-12) =
 * Fix activate, deactivate values for all new capabilities on custom post type; Result was an bug to see the menu item
 * Fix value on register post type